Municipal Services Relocation

 • With the new event center taking up some of the existing downtown parking, as well as the addition of more people coming downtown with the cultural hub/municipal re-location, what are the plans for parking?
 Specifically where are staff expected to park?

-. asked 11 days ago
+. asked about 1 month ago

 The construction of the Event Centre will indeed change where some City staff currently park.
 We are currently updating our current parking studies to understand and address evolving parking needs downtown, including accessible parking.
 This update includes the needs of Tom Davies Square, the event centre, and existing and future market conditions such as development opportunity.
 The results of these ongoing studies will determine how to accommodate the parking need of the downtown during regular business hours, game nights and events during the day, evening or weekend.